wamuu-sudo/orchid/README-EN.md

 Gaming editions come bundled with 32bits libs, vulkan support, wine, and much more.

-We are currently testing the TKG Kernel (https://github.com/Frogging-Family/linux-tkg).
+We are offer you , the users, the ability to install  the TKG Kernel (https://github.com/Frogging-Family/linux-tkg).

 An installation guide is availible [here](https://github.com/juliiine/orchid/blob/main/INSTALLATION-EN.md).